Arthur M. Sackler: Philanthropy backlash

-The Sackler family name, and Arthur Sackler's, saw increased scrutiny in the late 2010s over the family's association with OxyContin.
-David Crow, writing in the Financial Times, described the family name as "tainted" (cf. Tainted donors).
+The Sackler family name, and Arthur Sackler's name, saw increased scrutiny in the late 2010s over the family's association with OxyContin.
+David Crow, writing in the Financial Times, described the family name as "tainted" (cf. tainted donors).

 In March 2019, the National Portrait Gallery and the Tate galleries announced that they would not accept further donations from the Sackler family.
 This came after the American photographer Nan Goldin threatened to withdraw a planned retrospective of her work in the National Portrait Gallery if the gallery accepted a £1 million donation from a Sackler fund.
 In June 2019, NYU Langone Medical Center announced they will no longer be accepting donations from any Sacklers, and have since changed the name of the Sackler Institute of Graduate Biomedical Sciences to the Vilcek Institute of Graduate Biomedical Sciences.

 Later in 2019, the American Museum of Natural History, and the Solomon R. Guggenheim Museum and Metropolitan Museum of Art in New York, each announced they will not accept future donations from any Sacklers that were involved in Purdue Pharma.

 According to The New York Times, the Louvre in Paris was the first major museum to "erase its public association" with the Sackler family name.
 On July 16, 2019, the museum had removed the plaque at the gallery entrance about Sacklers’ donations made to the museum.
 Throughout the gallery, grey tape covered signs such as Sackler Wing, including signage for the Louvre's Persian and Levantine artifacts collection, which was removed on July 8 or 9.
 Signage for the collection had identified it as the Sackler Wing of Oriental Antiquities since 1997.

 On December 9, 2021, the Metropolitan Museum of Art in New York City, along with the Sackler family, announced the removal of the Sackler family name from seven named galleries, including the wing that houses the iconic Temple of Dendur.

 The family's philanthropy has been characterized as "reputation laundering" from profits acquired from the selling of opiates.

 Personal life

 Sackler was married three times.
 His first wife was Else Finnich Jorgensen from Denmark; they married in 1934, had two children, and divorced.
 His second wife was Marietta Lutze (1919–2019), co-owner of DR. KADE Pharmazeutische Fabrik GmbH, whom he married in 1949.
 They had two children and divorced in 1980 after 25 years of marriage.
 His last wife, whom he met in 1967, and to whom he was married from 1980 until his death in 1987, was Jillian Sackler (née Gillian Lesley Tully, 1940–2025).
 She directed philanthropic projects in his name through the Dame Jillian Sackler and Arthur M. Sackler Foundation for the Arts, Sciences and Humanities until her death in 2025.

 Sackler had four children—Carol Master and Elizabeth Sackler from his first marriage, and Arthur F. Sackler and Denise Marika from the second.

 He lived on Fifth Avenue in New York.
-Sackler died of a heart ailment at Presbyterian Hospital in New York City on May 26, 1987.
+Sackler died of a heart ailment at Presbyterian Hospital in New York City on May 26, 1987, at the age of 73.